Impact of Multiple Sclerosis Symptoms IMSS Survey Logo

 The survey was disseminated to MS communities through 24 MS Societies from 22 participating European countries, including Belgium, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovenia, Spain, and Switzerland.

-For any inquiries regarding IMSS please reach out to Patricia Moghames patricia.moghames@emsp.org
+For any inquiries regarding the IMSS project, please reach out to Patricia Moghames at patricia.moghames@emsp.org